PingPongun/vcmi/launcher_v2/README.md

     - cargo: zero-effort package managament
     - powerfull & ~simple macros
     - less error-prone
-    - less code (-3.5kloc in Java (-45%, whats left is mostly SDL), launcher from 4.5k in C++(not including *.ui files) to 3.3k in Rust (!
-Rust version is not yet feature full, but I guess that to reach feature parity it should close slighlty above 4k, and some of it is from "duplicating" some functionalities from vcmi_lib & android code))
+    - less code (-3.4kloc in Java (-43%, whats left is mostly SDL), launcher from 4.5k in C++(not including *.ui files) to 3.6k in Rust (some of it is from "duplicating" some functionalities from vcmi_lib & android code; Rust version has no lobby yet, but on the other hand, there are some small improvements to other views))
 - low effort to add new settings to gui
 - friendlier translations format
 - dark mode